allenai/allennlp/README.md

 * Start a web service to host our models with `allennlp/run serve`.
 * Interactively code against AllenNLP from the Python interpreter with `python`.

+You can also install via the `pip` package manager or by cloning this repository into a Python 3.6 virtualenv.
+See below for more detailed instructions.

 ## What is AllenNLP?

 Built on PyTorch, AllenNLP makes it easy to design and evaluate new deep